codeforamerica/vita-min/spec/fixtures/state_file/README.md

 fixtures based on previous samples to cover more scenarios.
 When migrating to use the imported personas, it became a challenge to untangle test coverage from the fake fixtures.
 Some of those fixtures are now kept in the `test/` directory where they can still be used in automation, but they should not be expected to represent valid filers for the entire flow.
-They cover some non-State-specific features (e.g. data import, income flow, error scenarios) and should be used with caution.
+They cover some non-State-specific features (e.g. data import, income flow, error scenarios) and are best for using in unit tests in combination with customizing relevant input values in the test setup (including adding State-specific fields or indicators).

 ### E-Filer Certification testing (demo environment only)